MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ### Standardised features

 If you want to compare the coefficients, then it's useful to put them all on the same scale by standardising the values before fitting the model (i.e. x - mean / std deviation).
 Then they can be ranked based on their absolute magnitude to understand which features have the largest effect on the outcome.
 Just keep in mind there's still the issue of whether the coefficients are unbiased, and you'll want to only consider those that are significant (covered later).

+### Adding more features

+Adding new features that are predictive of the outcome can improve the model's accuracy, but also the precision of the coefficient estimates (i.e. smaller confidence intervals).
+When the residual variance is reduced (reducing the unexplained variance), the standard errors of the coefficients are also reduced, leading to smaller confidence intervals.
+However, adding too many features that have a weak or no effect on the outcome leads to overfitting.
+If they're highly correlated (multicollinearity), it can also destabilise the coefficient estimates and increase their variance.
+An example of this is adding features that are predictive of another feature, but not the outcome.
+It can lead to multicollinearity, or reduce the variance of the feature (which is harmful).

+The other type of features you might add are variations of the existing, such as: polynomials (i.e. X^n to capture non-linearity); and, interactions (when the effect of one feature might depend on the value of a second feature).
+As with the above, adding too many can lead to overfitting.
+This is where the next section on feature selection is useful.

 ### Feature Selection